Running is extremely good for you. That’s not my opinion as the writer of a health blog…that’s science!

 - Now I’ll give you a few more tips and tricks for running newbies.
 Don’t worry!
 It’s much easier to start than you think!

 - The only piece of running equipment you really need to invest in is shoes.
 A good pair of shoes will support your ankles.
+Check out Vessi shoes if you want to find some durable running shoes.

 - Your toes will need to wiggle, too.
 Most importantly, your feet will need arch support.
 It’s worth your while read about pronation before you buy.